These simple guidelines offer a synopsis on how to recycle and limit waste.

 Paper: Newspapers, magazines, junk mail, telephone books, catalogs, cardboard, paperboard (Cereal Boxes, Beverage & Food Boxes/Cartons), milk cartons & juice boxes.
 Note: Waxed cardboard is not recycled nor is food contaminated cardboard.

-Plastics: Beverage, and laundry detergent bottles and jugs, dish soap and bathing product bottles
+Plastics: Beverage, and laundry detergent bottles and jugs, dish soap, and bathing product bottles marked with a 1 or 2 on the bottom.

 - No paint cans, anti-freeze, motor oil, pesticide/herbicide containers